 - Jyestha – the Goddess of Misfortune

-- Earrings are given to Aditi, by her son Indra
+- Earrings are given to Goddess Aditi by her son Lord Indra

 - Tulasi plant